How to be vulnerable with a man?

 Is vulnerability a strength?

-It’s only a strength if you don’t respond to vulnerability by fighting hard against it (to stay in control).
+It’s only a strength if you don’t fight hard against it (to stay in control).

 Alternatively stated, the strength of vulnerability lies in your ability to be at one with it.